sudheeshspai/subBro/README.md

 # subBro

 ## This script fetches subdomains for a given domain using the `crt.sh` service and saves the results to a file.
-As part of [100 days of cyber security](https://github.com/sudheeshspai/100-days-of-cybersecurity)

 ## Prerequisites